Menu

 The three characteristics that determine electromagnetic radiation are frequency, electromagnetic wavelength, and polarization.

-The wavelength is directly related to the frequency through the speed of propagation (group) of the radiation.
-The group propagation speed of electromagnetic radiation in a vacuum is equal to the speed of light, in other environments this speed is lower.
+The wavelength is directly related to the frequency through the (group) propagation velocity of the radiation.
+The group propagation speed of electromagnetic radiation in a vacuum is equal to the speed of light, in other environments this speed is less.

-High-energy physics deals with hard electromagnetic radiation at the short-wave end of the spectrum.
-According to modern concepts, at high energies electrodynamics ceases to be independent, combining into a theory with weak interactions and then at even higher energies, as expected, with all other fields of measurement.
+High-energy physics deals with harsh electromagnetic radiation at the shortwave end of the spectrum.
+According to modern concepts, at high energies, electrodynamics ceases to be independent, combining into a theory with weak interactions, and then, at even higher energies, as expected, with all other fields of measurement.

 There are theories that differ in details and degrees of generality, which allows modeling and studying the properties and manifestations of electromagnetic radiation.
 The most fundamental of the complete and verified theories of this type is quantum electrodynamics.